B7M/PyGlide_Actions/README.md

 1. Now that your repository is set up, it's time to push your Jupyter notebook or notebooks to the repository.
 You can use Git commands or the GitHub Desktop application to do this.

-2. Once your Jupyter notebook files are in your repository, make sure they are in the root folder (the main directory of your repository).
+2. Once your Jupyter notebook files are in your repository, ensure they are in the root folder (the main directory of your repository).

 3. Commit your changes with a meaningful message to document the update.